 Type of quote

-Long distance moving companies typically use one of two assessments: weight and distance, or inventory.
+Long-distance moving companies typically use one of two assessments: weight and distance, or inventory.
 This can make a significant difference in the cost of the move if you are transporting a lot of heavy furniture, or if the weight of your shipment changes significantly from the estimate.
-However, a weight- and distance-based cost is verifiable by the DOT, who does the weighing.
+However, a weight- and distance-based cost is verifiable by the DOT, which does the weighing.

 An inventory-based cost uses the cubic feet of space that your shipment occupies in the truck.
 This can also change on the day of the move if you decide to move more than your allotted “cubes”, so it is best to get as accurate of an inventory as you can.